nexgenenglish/changelog/b2c-portal.md

 # B2C Portal

+## [v.1.5.0] on June 6th, 2023

+- [mns-825](https://dyned.myjetbrains.com/youtrack/issue/mns-825) Fixed issue for reset password that should not take old password as new password.

 ## [v.1.1.27] on December 26th, 2022
 - [mns-823](https://dyned.myjetbrains.com/youtrack/issue/mns-823) Certificate text and date not aligned.
 - [mns-824](https://dyned.myjetbrains.com/youtrack/issue/mns-824) Student's last name is truncated in the certificate.